-Do they work as admissions consultants full-time?
+Do they work for the admissions consulting firm full-time (for many it is their side job)?
 If not, will they be able to provide timely responses to your questions, advice on admissions news and trends, and the general time and attention your family needs?
 Will they work with you at every step, or will they pass you off to others mid-process?
 Does the firm continuously research and analyze admissions trends?

 Also ask about your potential admissions counselor’s experience in higher education.
 Consultants who have degrees from top schools themselves not only know what it takes to gain admission, but can also help you understand what life is like there and how best to prepare.